DNA Day is here and many have been snapping up DNA test kits on sale this week at FamilyTreeDNA and Ancestry.

 My original goals consisted of vague hopes to connect with matches in the second to third cousin range on my Jewish and Irish lines.
 However, I soon discovered that endogamy makes this a Herculean task.

-Instead, I decided to focus my efforts on my one of my nearest brick wall ancestors.
+Instead, I decided to focus my efforts on one of my nearest brick wall ancestors.
 By doing this I not only had a concrete goal, but was also able to formulate a genetic genealogy plan o’ action.

 My brick wall ancestor, Sarah E. Brown, is my third great-grandmother on my paternal grandmother’s branch of my family tree, through her mother’s side.
 Her maiden name is unknown, as are her origins.
 As many researchers well know, locating 19th century records in central Pennsylvania is often impossible.
 For Sarah, the paper trail has been cold for two decades.